Vector theory of gravity: Universe without black holes and solution of dark energy problem: Summary

 \section{Summary}

 Einstein's general relativity is an elegant theory of gravity which is based on the assumption that space-time geometry is a tensor gravitational field.
 However, beauty of the theory does not guarantee that theory describes the nature.
 So far general relativity has passed all available tests of gravity.
 To the best of our knowledge, the vector theory of gravity we are proposing in this paper also passes all available tests as we discuss in Sec. \ref {test}.
-General relativity, however, is incompatible with quantum mechanics and can not explain the nature of dark energy.
-In contrast, vector gravity is free of such drawbacks.
+General relativity, however, can not explain the nature of dark energy.
+In contrast, vector gravity is free of such drawback.

 Our alternative theory of gravity is based on the assumption that gravity is a vector field in a fixed background four dimensional Euclidean space which is coupled to matter universally and minimally through the equivalent metric $f_{ik}$ which is a functional of the vector field.
 We show that present theory is the only possibility that can be obtained from this assumption.